ark-lang/ark/docs/REFERENCE.md

 	y: ^int = [double];

 Now when you want to manipulate this memory that we've allocated, we need to specify the pointer to the address that we want to manipulate, and then the address relative to this pointers address.
-So for example, we have a box
+The pointer will by default point to the memory at the offset of 0, to get the next value it's 1, then 2, etc. So for instance, we allocate enough space for two integers,

+## Flow Control
+todo

+## Tuples
+todo

+## Option Types
+todo

+## Enums
+todo

+## Arrays
+todo

+## Macro System
+todo